 Since 2011, Dr. D’Amore has been with the McGowan Institute for Regenerative Medicine, serving as a post-doc in tissue engineering and biomechanics in the laboratory of McGowan Institute Director William Wagner, PhD.
 He continued on from 2013-2016 as a Research Associate, and in early 2017 moving into his current position of Research Assistant Professor.
 Since 2008, Dr. D’Amore has been a biotechnology and bioengineering industry consultant in both the U.S. and Italy.
 He is the author of more than 136 publications including peer-reviewed journal articles (>35), book chapters (2), international conference proceedings and abstracts (>85), biomedical devices patents applications (10), and software to model biological systems (2).
 From 2007, he has been the recipient of 2 pre-doctoral, 2 post-doctoral, and a number of other research awards, he obtained as PI or Co-I, which cumulatively secured funding for more than $1.3 M.

 Dr. D’Amore’s research seeks to couple a mechanistic understanding of the relationship between scaffolds micro-structure, mechanics, and endogenous tissue growth with the development of novel biomaterials for tissue engineering strategies.
 The focus of his research is upon unmet clinical needs in cardiovascular diseases.
-Recent areas of interest include: quantitative histology and biomaterials micro-structure image based analysis, structural modeling strategies to guide tissue engineering scaffold fabrication, development of cardiac restrain devices and engineered heart valves.
+Recent areas of interest include: quantitative histology and biomaterials micro-structure image based analysis, structural modeling strategies to guide tissue engineering scaffold fabrication, development of cardiac restrain devices, vascular grafts and engineered heart valves.
 Dr. D’Amore’s current project funding comes from the National Institutes of Health, RiMED Foundation, The Wallace H. Coulter Foundation, and the University of Pittsburgh.

-View a list of Dr. D’Amore’s publications here.
+View a list of Name’s publications here.